 "Probes such as rectal and vaginal, cryosurgical, transesophageal probes or devices also should be high level disinfected between patients."1

 CIVCO has helped thousands of medical professionals learn these and other industry guidelines (including AIUM's) and best practices on ultrasound probe cleaning through our free webinar and blog series:

-We can also help clinicians put these requirements and recommendations into practice with ASTRA, our automated high-level disinfection system for TEE and EV/ER probes.
+We can also help clinicians put these requirements and recommendations into practice with ASTRA, our automated high-level disinfection system for leading TEE and vaginal/rectal probes (including bi-plane probes up to 16 inches long).
 The ASTRA helps make compliance simple with: